serdioa/DataScience_09_04/dax_analysis/about.md

 some of the random noise present in the price, generating many whipsaw trades and losing you money.
 On the other hand, if the indicator is smooth enough to exclude all the random noise, it falls behind the price too much.
-As a result, when the trend changes direction, you may loose a lot money before the indicator "notices" the change.
+As a result, when the trend changes direction, you may loose a lot of money before the indicator "notices" the change.

 Using this application, you have an opportunity to find profitable parameters without risking your money.